Conflict is all they've ever known

 Today there is no place worse in the world to be a child, than in Syria.
 Six years of prolonged violence and war have claimed many innocent young lives, and continue to impact children each day.
 The future for children in Syria still hangs in the balance.

-UNICEF is responding in Syria, delivering billions of litres of fresh water every day, as well as providing children across the country with food, medicine, safe places to shelter from the fighting, and the chance to learn in child-friendly spaces.
-But more help is needed, now.
+We're delivering billions of litres of fresh water every day, and providing children across the country with food, medicine, safe places to shelter from the fighting, and giving them the chance to learn in child-friendly spaces.

 9 year old Fares was out of school, supporting his mother and younger brother by selling beans and waterpipe in the Bekaa Valley, Lebanon, when UNICEF found him.
 He desperately wanted to attend school, but his family's financial situation prevented him from doing so.
 "Register me in any school you want", he told UNICEF when we interviewed him, "I’d like to become an engineer or a doctor."